DS4200-S23-Class/ic-01/README.md

 1. If you are unfamiliar with Git, GitHub, and GitHub Pages, please start by reviewing the background material provided below in the Resources section.

+1. Make sure you have an RSA key set up for your GitHub account.
+Step-by-step instructions are [here] (https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) -- be sure to start by checking for an existing SSH key. **You must set up your RSA key with a password.** If you do not, you will lose push/pull access to your repo.

-1. Clone this repo.
+1. Clone this repo using SSH.

-1. Open index.html in your favorite text editor (if you do not have a favorite, we recommend the free version of [Sublime Text](https://www.sublimetext.com/)) and replace "----Add you name here----" with your name.
+1. In your local copy of the repo, open index.html in your favorite text editor (if you do not have a favorite, we recommend the free version of [Sublime Text](https://www.sublimetext.com/)) and replace "----Add you name here----" with your name.

 1. Push your change to your remote repo.

-1. Create a GitHub Page for your repo.
+1. From your remote repo, create a GitHub Page for your repo.
+Step-by-step instructions are [here](https://docs.github.com/en/pages/quickstart), **start on step 3**.

-1. Add the link to your GitHub Page **HERE**.
+1. In the local copy of your repo, Add the link to your GitHub Page **HERE**.

 1. Push your change to your remote repo.